 7.1.
 How to Store

-To store leftovers, place them in an airtight container in the refrigerator for up to 3-4 days.
-For longer storage, consider freezing them in a freezer-safe container.
+Put leftovers in an airtight container in the fridge for up to 3–4 days.
+For longer storage freeze in a safe container.

 7.2.
 How to Reheat

-Reheat in a skillet over medium heat, adding a splash of water to maintain moisture, or wrap in foil and warm in the oven until heated through.
-This will help maintain the texture and flavor of the sandwich.
+Reheat in a skillet on medium, splash a bit of water to keep it moist, or wrap in foil and warm in the oven till hot.
+This stops it from drying out.

 Section 8: FAQs about Ground Beef Philly Cheese Steak